The New Elizabethan Singers was founded in 1966 by the late Bruce Critchinson, and has since grown to become the largest choir in West Dorset.

 Many of our concerts feature an orchestra, drawing on some of the finest players the county has to offer, and over the years we've had the privilege of working with some wonderful professional soloists.

 The choir is conducted by Matt Kingston.
-Our accompanists are Nick Brown and Paul Cheater.
+Our accompanist is Nick Brown.

 Matt Kingston - Musical Director